 I prefer dresses on airplanes – over shirts and pants – because they are not binding.
 However, if you wear pants, I recommend that your long-haul flight pants have an elastic waistband for more comfort.

-An easy way to create a stylish long-haul flight outfit without sacrificing comfort is to dress up your casual clothing with a colorful scarf or jewelry (but avoid rings that may feel too tight with swelling).
+An easy way to create a stylish long-haul flight outfit without sacrificing comfort is to add a simple accessory.
+Dress up your casual clothing with a colorful scarf or jewelry (but avoid rings that may feel too tight with swelling).

 WHAT TO TAKE ON LONG HAUL FLIGHT

 Now that you know what to wear, let’s chat about long flight carry on essentials.
 These are all of the long-haul flight accessories that you will want to pack in your hand luggage – things that will make surviving long-haul flights a lot easier!

 We already discussed the best outfits for long-haul flights, but there are a few more clothing items you should bring on your flight.
 In addition to the clothes that I wear as my outfit for long haul flight, I also pack a wrap, clean underwear and compression socks in my luggage that goes under the seat in front of me.